-Like all other professions a public relations officer has some particular duties and responsibilities.
-Understanding public relations duties and responsibilities is important to pick the right candidate.
+Like all other professions, a public relations officer has some particular duties and responsibilities.
+Understanding public relations duties and responsibilities are important to pick the right candidate.
 Public relations account executives are responsible for promoting all aspects of planning publicity and PR activities.

 Work is short

 We are looking for a Public Relations Officer to manage and monitor public relations activities and to ensure effective communication with stakeholders, the media, and the public.